gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 @2G)
 ```

 Base quality is reported in the FastQ read file.
-To eliminate low quality sequences from reads PreprocessReads scanns the read for low quality bases that fall below a threshold for `Initial bad quality QA value detected ‘@2H)’`.
+To eliminate low quality sequences from reads PreprocessReads scans the read for low quality bases that fall below a threshold for `Initial bad quality QA value detected ‘@2H)’`.
 If the remainder of the read has an average base quality below a `Quality average limit of 3’end sequence ‘@2J)’`, trimming of the read at this position is performed leaving a shorter read of good base quality.
 If the remainder of the read has sufficiently high average base quality, a low quality position is tolerated and scanning of the remainder of the read proceeds.
 This ensures that a maximum of sequencing data is retained for data analysis but bad quality reads are eliminated.
 Reads that become too short after trimming are also discarded, whereby a threshold of 26 bases is used to select reads.
 ```
 Quality selection parameters:
 Initial bad quality QA value detected: